-Helsinki, the beautiful capital of Finland, has plenty to see and do, but what are the must-sees if you’re only in town for one day?
-Here’s how to see the best attractions in Helsinki in 24 hours.
+Helsinki, the beautiful capital of Finland, has plenty to see and do, but what are the must-sees if you’re only in Helsinki for a short time?
+Here’s how to see the best attractions in Helsinki in one day.

 Helsinki is relatively small, and most of the city’s attractions are within walking distance of each other.
 If you only have one day in Helsinki, here’s an itinerary that’ll help you make the most of your sightseeing time in Finland’s capital.

 This post contains affiliate links – all that means is that if you buy something as a result of clicking on a link in the post, I’ll receive a small commission that helps me with the costs of running this site.
 There’s no extra cost to you.
 Thanks!